tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_response_codes.md

 ## Where to list the HTTP response and error codes

-Most APIs should have a general page listing response and error codes.
+Most APIs should have a general page listing response and error codes across the entire API.
 Twitter's API has a good example of the possible status and error codes you will receive when making requests.

 <a href="https://dev.twitter.com/overview/api/response-codes"><img src="{{ "/images/restapicourse/twitterstatuscode.png" | prepend: site.baseurl }}" alt="Twitter API status codes" /></a>

 This information may not be readily apparent when you're documenting your API.
 You will need to ask developers for a list of all the status codes.
 In particular, if developers have created special status codes for the API, highlight these in the documentation.

 For example, if you exceed the rate limit for a specific all, the API might return a special status code.
 You would especially need to document this custom code.
-Listing out all the error codes is an essential page in the "Troubleshooting" section of your API documentation.
+Listing out all the error codes is an reference in the "Troubleshooting" section of your API documentation.

-## Where to list status codes
+## When endpoints have specific status codes

 In the Flattr API, sometimes endpoints return particular status codes.
-For example, when you "Check if a thing exists," the response when found includes `HTTP/1.1 302 Found`.
+For example, when you "Check if a thing exists," the response includes `HTTP/1.1 302 Found` when the object is found.
 This is a standard HTTP response.
+If it's not found, you see a 404 status code.

 <a href="http://developers.flattr.net/api/resources/things/#update-a-thing"><img src="{{ "/images/restapicourse/flattrnotfound.png" | prepend: site.baseurl }}" alt="Not found status code" /></a>